ASB and BNZ named in international investigation into money laundering document leak

 But according to Buzzfeed it does little to force the banks to shut the money laundering down.

-The files have also been shared with the International Consortium of Investigative Journalists and more than 100 news organizations in 88 countries.
+The files have also been shared with the International Consortium of Investigative Journalists and more than 100 news organisations in 88 countries.

 The New Zealand Herald has not seen the original files but data on the ICIJ website has a country-by-country breakdown.